-The Company operates in one jurisdiction: Argentina via entities incorporated in Argentina, Salta Exploraciones S.A., Cascadero Minerals S.A., Salta Geothermal S.A. ("SGSA") and Trumetals S.A. (collectively "the Argentina Entities").
-On November 30, 2016, the Company and Regberg Ltd. ("Regberg") closed an agreement that enabled Regberg to have a 30% beneficial interest in Cascadero Minerals Corporation ("CMC"), a subsidiary of the Company.
-The Company has concluded that the Argentina Entities is a joint venture and the Company retained joint control in these entities, effective November 30, 2016.
+The Company operates in Argentina via entities incorporated in Argentina, Salta Exploraciones S.A., Cascadero Minerals S.A., Salta Geothermal S.A. ("SGSA") and Trumetals S.A. (collectively "the Argentina Entities").
+The Argentina Entities are held through Cascadero Minerals Corporation ("CMC").
+On November 30, 2016, the Company and Regberg Ltd. ('Regberg") closed an agreement that enabled Regberg to have a 30% beneficial interest in CMC.
+The Company has concluded that CMC is a joint venture and the Company retained joint control of it, effective November 30, 2016.
 Subsequent to December 1, 2016, the Company has accounted for its interests in the Argentina Entities using the equity method on a 70/30 basis.
-During the year ended November 30, 2022 the Company's share of loss of the Argentina Entities was \$134,568.
+During the year ended November 30, 2023 the Company's share of loss of the Argentina Entities was \$408,646.

 Effective on March 13, 2020, Regberg has, with the consent of the Company, transferred all of its shares in CMC to NB Projects Asia Pte.
-Ltd. ("NB Projects Asia").
-CMC, the Company, Regberg and NB Projects Asia entered into an Assignment and Assumption Agreement dated March 13, 2020 pursuant to which NB Projects Asia has agreed to assume, be bound by, and discharge the obligations of Regberg under the CMC Shareholders' Agreement.
+Ltd. ("NBPA").
+CMC, the Company, Regberg and NBPA entered into an Assignment and Assumption Agreement dated March 13, 2020 pursuant to which NBPA has agreed to assume, be bound by, and discharge the obligations of Regberg under the CMC Shareholders' Agreement.
+In January 2024, CMC, the Company, NBPA and Nelson Gylding Dorrell Borch ("Borch") entered into an Assignment and Assumption Agreement to which NBPA has agreed to transfer and assign to Borch all of NBPA's shares in CMC.